Ministry-of-Plugins/demo-reset-pro/readme.txt

 #### What makes WordPress Cron unsuitable for triggering a website reset?

-*   WordPress cron is a pseudo-cron system that only triggers whenever a page is loaded.
-Therefore, it is impossible to trigger the Website Reset Process with WordPress cron in consistent time intervals.
-The trigger must be outside of the WordPress system.
+*   WordPress cron is a pseudo-cron system that triggers when a page is loaded.
+Therefore, it is unreliable for triggering a robust (consistent) Website Reset Process without running into numerous issues.
+For this reason, the trigger must come from outside the WordPress system.
+Demo Reset provides highly secure reset trigger mechanisms via Reset Runners to address this problem.

 #### Are Reset Runners safe?

-*   Yes, they are generated with a unique randomly generated 15-character token, making them highly secure.
-Once generated, a Reset Runner should always be kept confidential.
+*   Yes, they are created with a unique randomly generated 15-character token, making them highly secure.
+Once created, a Reset Runner should always be kept confidential.

-== Screenshots ==

-1. Demo Reset Dashboard - THAWED state (Non-Demo mode)
-2. Add New Reset Point
-3. Reset Points - THAWED state (Non-Demo mode)
-4. Reset Runners
-5. Settings - THAWED state (Non-Demo mode)
-6. Demo Reset Dashboard - FROZEN state (Demo Mode)
-7. Reset Points - FROZEN state (Demo Mode)
-8. Edit Reset Point - FROZEN state (Demo Mode)
-9. Delete Reset Point - FROZEN state (Demo Mode)
-10. Reset to a Reset Point - FROZEN state (Demo Mode)
-11. Settings - FROZEN state (Demo Mode)
-12. Philosophy and Concept
-13. Use Cases of Demo Reset plugin
-14. Pro Plugin vs Free Plugin
-15. THAWED state vs FROZEN state
-16. Help Resources
-17. WP Dashboard - THAWED state (Non-Demo mode)
-18. WP Dashboard - FROZEN state (Demo Mode)
-19. Demo Reset Pro Dashboard - FROZEN state (Demo Mode)

 == Changelog ==

-##### 1.0.0
+##### 1.0.0 - 01/08/2025

-Initial release.
+* Initial release.